 SongPop works kind of like a modern version of Name That Tune.

-Free vs. Paid Content by Category [CHART]Rate this post via emarketer.com Entertainment-focused content such as movies, music and magazines were purchased by the greatest number of US digital media professionals.
+via emarketer.com Entertainment-focused content such as movies, music and magazines were purchased by the greatest number of US digital media professionals.
 In fact, 47% of respondents paid for movies, 36% for digital magazine access and 35% for music.
-In contrast, just 13% paid for news and […]
+In contrast, just 13% paid for news and newspapers, a likely byproduct of widespread access to free […]